pengwei-iie/Bert_MRC/README.md

 # BERT
+because the cuda=8.0 can not match tf=1.11 in our server, we should update the cuda and then run bert.
 **\*\*\*\*\* New May 31st, 2019: Whole Word Masking Models \*\*\*\*\***

 This is a release of several new models which were the result of an improvement